xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

 name = "New Name"
 ```

-this `New Name` will be appeared as the dictionary name.
+This `New Name` will be appeared as the dictionary name.

 The `metadata.toml` should be placed beside dictionary files.
 One `metadata.toml` for each dictionary.

 The metadata file uses [TOML](https://toml.io) format.

 For example,